Grantlw100/Project-01/README.md

 # DopaMeme 🥳🤪

 ## Description
-Welcome to DopaMeme, where laughter knows no bounds!
+Welcome to DopaMeme✨, where laughter knows no bounds!
 DopaMeme is an an exciting and comedic web destination crafted by a Dynamic team of humor enthusiasts.
 Dive into a world of endless laughs, giggles, and chuckles as we curate and create the wackiest and most relatable memes on the internet.

 ## User story
-As an internet user, I want to search for memes so that I can laugh.
+As an internet user, I want to look at memes and or see a dad joke to laugh.
 ## Given
-That the interent user wants to find memes, when they search for them on our site, then the memes will be on the page and will provide laughs.
+That the internet user wants to see memes and or dad jokes, then the memes and or dad joke will be on the page and will provide laughs😜.

 ## Website
 <a herf="#">DopaMeme</a>